mmbman/Katagiri/1983-05-25-Blue-Cliff-Record-Case-45-Talk-1.md

 **Question:** Is there a difference between concentration and mindfulness?

-**Katagiri:** Mindfulness is not forgetting the dharma.
+**Katagiri Roshi:** Mindfulness is not forgetting the dharma.
 Concentration is sometimes not forgetting *you*. *[He laughs.
 The questioner laughs.]* But real concentration is not forgetting you but simultaneously not forgetting others.
 That is called mindfulness.

 So traditionally, we understand mindfulness is constantly not to forget the dharma.
 And then, *dhyana*, meditation, or sometimes we say concentration.
 But I told [you] the very usual [kind of] concentration, alright?
 But *dhyana* means zazen; let’s [look at] zazen.
 Mindfulness is not forgetting the dharma, and in zazen, *dhyana*, you *dwell in* dharma.
 Do you understand the difference?
 Mindfulness is not forgetting dharma; in other words, still you can see dharma objectively, so you try to approach to dharma.
 That is the practice of mindfulness.
 But *dhyana*, so-called zazen, is [that] you’re always present *in* dharma.
 That means total security.
 You have to be present in security there, exactly, from moment to moment.
 Not try [not] to forget, okay? *[He laughs.]* Completely beyond.
 Because you already do it.